WebMonitor.fyi logoWebMonitor.fyi

 Multi-platform coverage

-Amazon, Yelp, Google Business, Trustpilot, App Store, Play Store, G2, Capterra, Glassdoor — paste any review page URL.
+Amazon, Yelp, Google Business, Trustpilot, App Store, Play Store, G2, Capterra — paste any public review page URL.

 Negative-review priority alerts

-Set the criterion to "alert me on any review under 4 stars" or "notify me immediately on 1-star reviews".
+Set the criterion to "alert me on any review under 4 stars" or "notify me on any 1-star review".
 The customer-success team responds within hours, not days.

 Volume and rating tracking